 X-Rays are one of the most important diagnostic methods in dentistry.

-X-Ray examination, in particular, a panoramic snapshot of the teeth, allows your dentist to see the condition of the teeth, their roots, the way they are located in the bone, the condition of the bone tissue.
+X-Ray examination, in particular, a panoramic snapshot of the teeth, allows your dentist to see the condition of the teeth, their roots, the way they are located in the bone, and the condition of the bone tissue.
 Also, the x-ray of the tooth allows you to note various changes in the periodontium, to detect an abscess and a number of other formations, such as cysts and tumors.

 Why Do You Need Digital X-Rays of Teeth?

 - To see at an early stage hidden carious cavities and begin treatment before the tooth becomes sick and begins to harass its master.

 - To control the accuracy of the manipulations performed by the doctor.
 For example, the treatment of the canals, is inconceivable without an X-ray, since only in the teeth picture one can see how the doctor sealed the canals.

 - To detect problems with the rudiments of teeth.
 For example, their incorrect position in the jaw, which in the future can lead to the fact that these teeth cannot erupt in the oral cavity.

 - To detect the wrong position of the wisdom tooth.
 The wisdom tooth is often the cause of the development of crowding of teeth and destruction of the next seventh tooth.